SANTIAGO Oct 11 A Chilean appeals court has

 Pascua-Lama's supporters say its environmental impact will

-be limited and that the massive mine will provide employment and
+be limited, and that the massive mine will provide employment

 project will damage pristine glaciers, strain and pollute the